RobertArbon/molstar/docs/docs/plugin/selections.md

   const ctx = new QueryContext(structure);
   const groupedSelection = chainGrouping(ctx);

+  // Why are lines 290-294 needed?
+  // Line 290: Gets the current molecular structure from the plugin's hierarchy
+  // Line 291: Safety check to prevent errors if no structure is loaded
+  // Line 293: Creates a QueryContext - the execution environment for selection queries
+  // Line 294: Executes the grouping query to get the actual grouped selection results
+  // This pattern is necessary because queries need a structure context to operate on

   // 3.
 Define colors for each chain const colors = [0xff0000, 0x00ff00, 0x0000ff, 0xffff00, 0xff00ff]; // Red, Green, Blue, Yellow, Magenta